Mistika Boutique is a software product for Windows and macOS based on a pay-per-use subscription model.

 Currently, Mistika Boutique is specifically designed to playback through professional video boards provided by AJA or Blackmagic, and it is a highly recommended component:

-- Images: SDI or HDMI outputs (both are always active.
-In Mistika Boutique, Quad SDI is supported up to 4K/UHD 60p
+- Images: SDI or HDMI outputs (both are always active).
+In Mistika Boutique, SDI is supported up to 2 x 4K/UHD 60p

 - Audio: Digital AES output or SDI/HDMI embedded audio. (converters to analogue audio are also available)

 - The real-time performance will be reduced and importantly will not be as stable as using a dedicated video board.
-Also, GPUs do not have native video buffering to provide additional stability (ie processing ahead).
+Also, GPUs do not have native video buffering to provide additional playback stability (ie processing ahead).

-- The audio can easily go out of sync as the images and audio will follow different hardware paths.
-A dedicated video board board takes care of both paths and is the only way to ensure the audio is always in sync with the corresponding images.
+- The audio can easily go a bit out of sync as the images and audio will follow different hardware paths.
+A dedicated video board board takes care of both paths and is the only way to ensure the audio is always perfectly in sync with the corresponding images.

 Note: If you don’t have an AJA or Blackmagic video board it is highly recommended to at least have two GUI monitors, mainly for using the second one as a full screen display for the output image.
 Working with only one monitor and no video output is still possible (for example in a laptop), but it has significant interface limitations.

 - Supported AJA video board models for Mistika Boutique: